Did you know that nearly 50 percent of Americans say they have daytime sleepiness, while 32 percent report sleeping insufficient hours every night?

-If your body is suffering from jet lag or has gone out of sync, maybe melatonin supplements can help.
+If your body is suffering from jet lag or has gone out of sync, melatonin supplements could help.
 You could also wind down with aromatherapy, a relaxing massage, and other natural techniques.

-Follow these tips, and you’ll be on your way to getting deep, restful sleep every night!
+Follow these tips, and you’ll be on your way to getting more deep, restful sleep every night!

 But what if you don’t see any advances?
 Talk to your doctor if you follow these recommendations and still are not getting enough deep sleep.
 Maybe there’s another obstacle that will only respond to medical treatment.